Daniele Polencic

 Before the request is dispatched from the Node, it is intercepted by iptables rules.

-• The iptables rules know that the Service doesn't exist and proceed to replace the IP address of the Service with one of the IP addresses of the Pods beloning to that Service.
+• The iptables rules know that the Service doesn't exist, so replace its IP address with one of the IP addresses of the Pods connecting to that Service.

 6/8

-The iptables rules know that the Service doesn't exist and proceed to replace the IP address of the Service with one of the IP addresses of the Pods beloning to that Service.
+The iptables rules know that the Service doesn't exist, so replace its IP address with one of the IP addresses of the Pods connecting to that Service.

 7/8

-• Depening on your particular network implementation, the request finally reaches the Pod.
+• Depending on your network implementation, the request finally reaches the Pod.

 8/8

-Depening on your particular network implementation, the request finally reaches the Pod.
+Depending on your network implementation, the request finally reaches the Pod.

-No, iptables is primarily used for firewalls, and it is not designed to do load balancing.
+No, iptables are primarily used for firewalls and are not designed for load balancing.

-However, you could craft a smart set of rules that could make iptables behave like a load balancer.
+However, you could craft an intelligent set of rules to make iptables behave like a load balancer.

 And this is precisely what happens in Kubernetes.